TheBeachLab/fabbers/README.md

 # fabbers

+> **Warning:** This is not a funcional app yet!

 A mobile app for finding collaborative people and projects.

 ![screenshot](screenshot.png)

 ## Getting Started

 I have never coded a mobile app in my entire life.
-If I could make this app, you also can!
+If I can make this app, you also can!

 A few resources to get you started if this is your first Flutter project: